|

 impressions that were left upon him from his service in Spain,

-Sir John had begun a great building at the Barnes in the Spanish
+Sir John had begun a great building at the lands of Barnes

 before his death, intending that building round a court.